yoricsv/_GUIDES_/res/001_Git_and_GitHub_/res/001_Markdown_README_/read/MarkDown.md

 }
 ```

-### You can also simply indent your code by four spaces:
+### You can also simply indent your code by four spaces

 ```javascript
 function fancyAlert(arg)